uxland/uxl-tile-view/README.md

 We have 2 scenarios: passing a `title` or `maximizedTitle`, or passing `header` or `maximizedHeader`

+##### Disable animations

+If want to disable animations for all component, just pass `disableAnimations` attribute when you invoke them

 #### Properties

 | Attribute       | Description | Default                                                                             |